cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Life Mantras

-With work:
-1. Do work that **empowers** people, especially protected groups and the underpriveledged.
+* Work #1 - Do work that **empowers** people, especially protected groups and the underpriveledged.
-2. "Smart" is a made-up word.
+* Work #2 - "Smart" is a made-up word.
 "Expert" = 10,000 hours of study, not a "better brain".
-3. Work seriously, but don't take yourself too seriously 😉
+* Work #3 - Work seroiusly, but don't take yourself too seriously 😉

-With people:
-4. Constantly evaluate who is speaking into your life.
-Make sure they aren't bringing you down, preventing you from blossoming.
-5. If you're lucky enough to have siblings, they are nature and nuture more similar to you than anyone on Earth.
-Value them.
+* People #4 - Spend your time with people you admire.
+* People #5 - Stop asking why.
+Start asking why not?
-6. Nothing good gets away.
-In other words, if it got away, it was probably bad.
+* People #6 - Nothing good gets away.
+If it got away, it was probably bad.

-With learning:
-7. You learn your strength at your weakest.
-It's easy to "show strength" when things are easy, but that's not strength.
+* Learn #7 - Be curious, not judgemental.
-8. Never stop expanding your viewpoint, welcome every new experience.
+* Learn #8 - Never stop expanding your viewpoint, welcome every new experience.
-9. Be curious, not judgemental.
+* Learn #9 - Embrace failure.
+Seek discomfort.
+Otherwise you cannot know yourself.
-10. Optimize every aspect of your health (social, intellectual, physical, spiritual, religious).
+* Learn #10 - Optimize every aspect of your health (social, intellectual, physical, spiritual, emotional).

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).